copods/kela-quiz/README.md

 ## Testing

-We use Cypress for our End-to-End tests in this project.
+We are using Cypress for our End-to-End tests in this project.
-You can learn the Cypress from offical documentation [Cypress](https://docs.cypress.io/)
+You can learn the [Cypress](https://docs.cypress.io/) from offical documentation.

 You'll find those in the `cypress` directory.
 As you make changes, add to an existing file or create a new file in the `cypress/e2e` directory to test your changes.